Exact Subdomain and Embedded Interface Polynomial Integration in Finite Elements with Planar Cuts: Preamble

 Eq.~\eqref{eq:surfEquality2} follows from Eq.~\eqref{eq:surfEquality} and the following integral equality

-\end{proof}
+} \end{proof}

 \begin{remark} In proving \eqref{eq:surfEquality}, we assumed that the interface $\Gamma$ is tangential to the boundary of $D$ only on a set of measure zero.
-Such distinction is needed, since in this situation the Dirac function, centered on $\partial D$ and aligned with the normal direction, would be only half contained within $D$, thus contributing only for half to the interface integral.
+Such distinction is needed, since otherwise \eugenio{the domain of the Dirac delta distribution}, centered on $\partial D$ and aligned with the normal direction, would be only half contained within $D$, thus contributing only for half to the interface integral.
 In all the applications we are going to consider next, $D$ will only be a convex domain with piece-wise flat boundaries.
 In doing so, $\Gamma$ is either completely tangential or never tangential to $\partial D$.
 This allows us to compute the interface integral also in the tangential case (the boundary integral) by doubling the value of the computed integral in \eqref{eq:surfEquality}. \end{remark}

+\eugenio{ In the remaining part of this section we will build the needed tools to exactly evaluate integrals as the ones in Eqs.~\eqref{eq:volEquality}-\eqref{eq:surfEquality2} for the one dimensional case, where the domain $D$ is the interval $[0,1]$ and level set function $G(x) = a x +d$.
+The resulting formula will hold for all integer $s\ge-1$.}